kovidgoyal/kitty/docs/open_actions.rst

 blank lines.

 Actions are very powerful, anything that you can map to a key combination in `kitty.conf` can be used as an action.
-You can specify more than one action per entry if you like, for example:
+You can use ``action_alias`` to define action aliases that can be reused in each entries.
+You can specify more than one action per entry if you like.
+For example:

 .. code:: conf

+    # Action aliases for open actions
+    action_alias launch_os_window launch --title ${FILE} --type=os-window

     # Tail a log file (*.log) in a new OS Window and reduce its font size
     protocol file
     ext log
-    action launch --title ${FILE} --type=os-window tail -f ${FILE_PATH}
+    action launch_os_window tail -f ${FILE_PATH}
     action change_font_size current -2